MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/grouppolicy/Get-GPO.md

 This command gets the GPO that has the ID (GUID) `331a09564-cd4a-4520-98fa-446a2af23b4b` in the `sales.contoso.com` domain.
-If the domain of the user that is running the session (or, for startup and shutdown scripts, the computer) is different that sales.contoso.com, a trust must exist between the two domains.
+If the domain of the user that is running the session (or, for startup and shutdown scripts, the computer) is different than `sales.contoso.com`, a trust must exist between the two domains.
 The command retrieves the GPO information by contacting the PDC (in the `sales.contoso.com` domain).

 ### Example 3: Get all GPOs from a domain